Russian Armed Forces: Military education

-The Russian military education system, inherited from the Soviet Union, trains officer-specialists in narrowly-defined military occupational specialties.
-In this it differs greatly from the American military education system in which newly-qualified second lieutenants receive particular specialties in the framework of their "career branch" only after graduation from a military academy or the ROTC.
-Students of Russian civilian institutions of higher education wishing to join the reserve officer training program can’t choose a military occupational specialty, because each civilian specialty taught by civilian university is attached to a particular military occupational specialty taught by the military training center of the same university by the rector's order.
+The Russian military education system, inherited from the Soviet Union, trains officer-specialists in narrowly defined military occupational specialties.
+In this it differs greatly from the American military education system in which newly qualified second lieutenants receive particular specialties in the framework of their "career branch" only after graduation from a military academy or the ROTC.
+Students of Russian civilian institutions of higher education wishing to join the reserve officer training program cannot choose a military occupational specialty, because each civilian specialty taught by civilian university is attached to a particular military occupational specialty taught by the military training center of the same university by the rector's order.
 It also differs from the American military education system in which students can choose between available types of ROTC.

 The Russian military education system includes: